Course navigation

 Two ways to invoke a skill

-Skills can be triggered in two ways: you can call them explicitly with a slash command, or let Claude detect the right skill automatically from your request.
+Skills can be triggered in two ways: call them explicitly with a slash command, or let Claude detect the right skill from your request.

 Using skills in Claude Code